ionicfirebaseapp/Ionic3-starterapp/README.md

 ## Documentation

-ionic starter app documentation, included in this repo in the root directory, is built with [ionic](https://ionicframework.com/) and publicly hosted on ionicfirebaseapp docs Pages at <https://docs.ionicfirebaseapp.com/ionicstarter/>.
+Ionic starter app documentation, included in this repo in the root directory, is built with [ionic](https://ionicframework.com/) and publicly hosted on ionicfirebaseapp docs Pages at <https://docs.ionicfirebaseapp.com/ionicstarter/>.

 ## Copyright and license